-Recently we at STATWORX faced the usual situation where we needed to transform a proof of concept (POC) into something that could be used in production.
-The "new" aspect of this transformation was that the POC was loaded with a tiny amount (a few hundred megabytes) but had to make ready for a waste amount of data (terabytes).
-The focus was to build pipelines of data which connect all the single pieces and automate the whole workflow from database, ETL (Extract-Transform-Load) and calculations, till the actual application.
+Recently, we at faced the usual situation where we needed to transform a proof of concept (POC) into something that could be used in production.
+The “new” aspect of this transformation was that the POC was loaded with a tiny amount (a few hundred megabytes) but had to make ready for a waste amount of data (terabytes).
+The focus was to build pipelines of data which connect all the single pieces and automate the whole workflow from the database, ETL (Extract-Transform-Load) and calculations, to the actual application.
 Thus, the simple master-script which calls one script after another was not an option anymore.
-It was relatively clear that a program or a framework which uses DAG's was necessary.
+It was relatively clear that a program or a framework which uses DAG’s was necessary.
 So, within this post, I will swiftly go over what a DAG is in this context, what alternatives we considered and which one we have chosen in the end.
-Further, there will be a second Part explaining more detailed how the workflow with Airflow looks like, e.g., some hello-world program and the whole setup.
+Further, there will be a explaining more detailed how the workflow with Airflow looks like, e.g., some hello-world program and the whole setup.

 So what’s a DAG?

-DAG is the acronym for Directed Acyclic Graph and is a mathematical concept to represent points/knots in relation to each other visually without any cycles and a precise order.
+DAG is the acronym for Directed Acyclic Graph and is a mathematical concept to represent points/knots in relation to each other visually without any cycles but in a precise order.
 In other words, it is just a bunch of knots which are connected to each other (left part of the image below).
-Next, we add relationships between each of them (middle part of the picture below) which point in a particular direction, and lastly, we restrict the connections do not form any cycles in between the knots (right part of the images below).
+Next, we add relationships between each of them (middle part of the picture below) which point in a particular direction, and lastly, we restrict the connections to not form any cycles in between the knots (right part of the images below).

 In programming, we can use this model and define every single task as a knot in the graph.
 Every job that can be done independently will be an initial knot with no predecessors and as such will have no relation point towards him.
-From there on we will link those tasks, which are directly dependent on it.
-Continuing this process and connect all task to the graph we can manifest a whole project into a visual guide.
-Even though this might be trivial for simple projects like 'First do A then B and finally C', once our workflow reaches a certain size or needs to be scalable, this won't be the case anymore.
-Following it is advisable to express it in a DAG such that all the direct and indirect dependencies are expressed.
-This representation isn't just a way to show the context visually such that also non-technical people could grasp what is happening, but also gives a useful overview of all processes which could run concurrently, and which sequentially.
+From there on we will link those tasks which are directly dependent on it.
+Continuing this process and connecting all task to the graph we can manifest a whole project into a visual guide.
+Even though this might be trivial for simple projects like ‘First do A then B and finally C’, once our workflow reaches a certain size or needs to be scalable, this won’t be the case anymore.
+Following this, it is advisable to express it in a DAG such that all the direct and indirect dependencies are expressed.
+This representation isn’t just a way to show the context visually such that non-technical people could grasp what is happening, but also gives a useful overview of all processes which could run concurrently, and which sequentially.

 What were we looking for?